Paperspace/paperspace-node/README.md

 ## Other clients

-If you've created an API client in a language other than JavaScript, please [let us know](mailto:support@paperspace.com) and we will link to it here.
+If you've created an API client in a language other than JavaScript, please let us know at [support@paperspace.com](mailto:support@paperspace.com) and we will link to it here.

 ## Sample Apps

-See the directory [samples](samples/) for a few simple samples of using the node API, and the CLI in a bash script.
+See the directory [samples](https://github.com/Paperspace/paperspace-node/tree/master/samples) for a few simple samples of using the node API, and the CLI in a bash script.
 Note: the [jq](https://stedolan.github.io/jq/) tool is used in the bash sample for parsing JSON data.

 ## Contributing